slub/slub_web_kartenforum/README.md

 The extension uses the TYPO3 core extension `felogin`, for allowing users to register and login into the application.
 Furthermore it uses the extensions `RSA`, `SA authentication for TYPO3` and `Salted user password hashes`.

-The extension was tested with TYPO3 version 6.2 and 7.6.x.
+The extension was tested with TYPO3 version 9.5.
 It uses the [Fluid](https://wiki.typo3.org/Fluid) template engine and [Extbase](https://docs.typo3.org/typo3cms/ExtbaseFluidBook/)

 #### Configuration